cybozu-go/coil/docs/setup.md

 (actually, the example is a network configuration list).

 You may edit the file to, say, add Cilium for network policies or to tune MTU.
-Note that `coil` must be the first in the plugin list.
+Note that `coil` must be the first in the plugin list if IPAM is enabled.

 ```console
 vi netconf.json